 Dogs should not have Goldfish.
 It is best to keep the Goldfish crackers away from your canine friends because this snack is high in calories and is packed full of fat and salt.

 Goldfish is a fun snack made for human consumption.
 The ingredients in this cheddar snack are fine for humans, but they are not healthy or safe for dogs.
-If you scroll to the middle of this article, you will find the ingredients that are used to make Goldfish.

 For now, you’re probably wondering what’s the harm in feeding your furry friends Goldfish since this baked snack is cute and small.
 If you’re still wondering, “Can dogs have Goldfish crackers?” or “Can dogs eat Goldfish snacks?” we recommend that owners keep the Goldfish crackers away from their furry friends.

 If you must, feeding your canine friends a few Goldfish won’t hurt them, but don’t definitely don’t give them more than that.